-Communication about the efficacy of Summer Learning programs has been delivered to SAUs via priority notices and stakeholder meetings.
-SAUs that provide summer enrichment programs either as an extension of their own educational program or through contracts with community partners will report back to the Maine Department of Education data on the number of participants and goals of the program.
+The Department will also schedule individual meetings with each respondent that responds to this request.
+The purpose of these meetings will be to allow respondents to explain, and potentially expand upon their responses.
+It will also allow for the Department to ask questions regarding a respondent's submission and confirm funding will only be used for approved evidence-based summer learning and enrichment programs.
+SAUs and community-based organizations that provide summer learning and enrichment programs either as an extension of their own educational program or through contracts with community partners will report back to the Maine Department of Education data on the number of participants and goals of the program.
 Qualitative data in the form of quotes from participants, news stories about the summer programs, samples of students' projects, summary reports from site directors, or survey comments from parents will round out the individual SAU evaluation.
 On a larger scale, statewide and SAU specific data the Department collects about attendance, suspensions and expulsions, graduation rates, and educator turnover/persistence will be examined to note any positive trends both as a whole and by identified student and educator groups for which data are collected.